 In 2018, President Donald Trump said he wanted to do away with 'Jackie Kennedy blue' and have Air Force One painted in bolder colors.

 Read more about style in the 1960s here.
-This story about Air Force One was updated in 2018.
+This story was updated in 2019.